nefarius/docs.nefarius.at/docs/projects/VirtualPad/Runtime/Collecting-Traces.md

 ## Live View, Runtime only

+!!! warning "This topic is for developers"
+    If you've been sent this link, chances are that you do **not** need to follow this next session!

 Download and install [TraceView Plus](https://www.mgtek.com/traceview) and launch it as Administrator.

 Open the `Session` menu and select `Trace Provider...`: